martinkearn/Content/Blogs/Smart image resizing with Azure Functions and Cognitive Services.md

 ---
-title: Smart image resizing with Azure Functions and Cognitive Services Computer Vision
+title: Smart image resizing with Azure Functions and Cognitive Services
 author: Martin Kearn
 description: Learn how to use the smart image re-sizing feature of the Cognitive Services Computer Vision API inside an Azure Function
 image: https://dummyimage.com/800x600/000/fff&text=placeholder